This advisory announces vulnerabilities in the following Jenkins deliverables:

 SECURITY-660 / CVE-2018-1000055 (Android Lint)

 Multiple plugins based on Static Analysis Utilities plugin are affected by an XML External Entity (XXE) processing vulnerability.
-This allows an attacker to configure build processes such that one of these plugins parses a maliciously crafted file that uses external entities for extraction of secrets from the Jenkins master, server-side request forgery, or denial-of-service attacks.
+This allows an attacker to configure build processes such that one of these plugins parses a maliciously crafted file that uses external entities for extraction of secrets from the Jenkins controller, server-side request forgery, or denial-of-service attacks.

 External entity resolution has been disabled for these plugins.